anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 This is true if you check it from the [WolframAlpha](https://www.wolframalpha.com/input?i=derivative+of+%28x%5E2+%2B+3%29+%5E+2+%2B+y+for+x).

-This approach we learned is called automatic gradient.
+This method we learned is called ***backpropagation***.
 This is the core of all neural network libraries.
 Now we'll understand why this works.

 There is a concept called *Chain rule* in calculus.
 It looks like this: